5568ke/ZiyouBackend/README.md

 # Ziyou Backend Project

 ## Introduction
 Ziyou Backend is a backend service framework specifically designed to receive requests and call C++ executables to generate and return problem PDFs.
-It aims to offer flexibility in development and reliability in the future.Utilizing Docker containerization, automated testing, and Continuous Integration/Continuous Deployment (CI/CD) strategies
+It aims to offer flexibility in development and reliability in the future.Utilizing fastapi, Docker containerization, automated testing, and Continuous Integration/Continuous Deployment (CI/CD) strategies
 ## Installation Guide
 1. **Prerequisites**: Ensure your system has Docker and Docker Compose installed.
 2. **Clone the Project**: Use the git command to clone the project to your local machine.